How much can a 1984 El Camino tow?

 Towing Capacity of the 1984 El Camino

-- Transmission: Automatic transmissions may offer different towing capacities compared to manual ones.
+- Transmission: Automatic transmissions may have a slightly higher towing capacity compared to manual transmissions.

 How much can a El Camino tow?